MicrosoftDocs/memdocs/memdocs/intune/apps/lob-apps-macos-dmg.md

 > [!NOTE]
 >
 > - The first app on the Included apps list is used for identifying the app when multiple apps are present in the DMG file.
 > - Mac Terminal can be used to lookup and confirm the included app details of an installed app.
->   For example, to look up the bundle ID and build number of Company Portal, run the following:
+For example, to look up the bundle ID and build number of Company Portal, run the following:
 >
->   ```defaults read /Applications/Company\ Portal.app/Contents/Info CFBundleIdentifier```
+>   `defaults read /Applications/Company\ Portal.app/Contents/Info CFBundleIdentifier`
 >
 >   Then, run the following:
 >
->   ```defaults read /Applications/Company\ Portal.app/Contents/Info CFBundleShortVersionString```
+>   `defaults read /Applications/Company\ Portal.app/Contents/Info CFBundleShortVersionString`
 >
 > - Alternatively, the `CFBundleIdentifier` and `CFBundleShortVersionString` can be found under the ```<app_name>.app/Contents/Info.plist``` file of a mounted DMG file on a Mac.
+> - For apps added to Intune, [you can use the Intune admin center to get the app bundle ID](../apps/get-app-bundle-id-intune-admin-center.md).

 ## Step 4 – Select scope tags (optional)